 Provides transformative academic development to student athletes, including holistic advising, academic support and peer tutoring, major exploration and degree planning.
 The Athletic Study Center partners with students in their transition into, through and beyond their undergraduate education.

-A semester-long program open to all undergraduate students that matches you with a graduate student mentor and places you in a small discussion group with students who share your academic interests.
+Program open to all undergraduate students that matches you with a graduate student mentor and places you in a small discussion group with students who share your academic interests.
 Berkeley Connect helps you build relationships, gain confidence, and make the most of your time at UC Berkeley.

 Provides study groups, tutoring, and academic support services in economics, math and statistics, science, social sciences, and writing.
 Through its International Students, UCFTR and Summer Bridge programs, the SLC also offers opportunities to engage in social and intellectual communities that promote social justice and academic excellence.

 Helps undergraduates discover opportunities in and beyond the classroom to apply learning and get experience in their field.
 From research to public service, and entrepreneurship to creative work, the Discovery Hub website has guides, workshops, and an opportunities database to help you get started.

 Opportunity for undergraduate students to serve as a bridge to the American Cultures (AC) Center and the development of the American Cultures Engaged Scholarship (ACES) Program, and to explore experiences of students as they complete the AC graduation requirement.

 Provides students with experiential learning, leadership and discovery opportunities, and the ability to produce and broadcast high-quality, creative and diverse radio programming.

 Advisory group that shapes the student experience at UC Berkeley by providing critical feedback to campus leaders on undergraduate initiatives and programs.

 Six-week academic residential program for newly-admitted freshmen to gain early and deep exposure to the University, and develop the skills, confidence, and connections necessary to thrive at Berkeley.